Relintai/pandemonium_engine_docs/tutorials/3d/using_gridmaps.rst

 NavigationMeshes
 ----------------

-Like all mesh instances, MeshLibrary items can be assigned a `class_NavigationMesh` resource, which can be created manually, or baked as described below.
+Like all mesh instances, MeshLibrary items can be assigned a `NavigationMesh` resource, which can be created manually, or baked as described below.

-To create the NavigationMesh from a MeshLibrary scene export, place a `class_NavigationMeshInstance` child node below the main MeshInstance for the GridMap item.
+To create the NavigationMesh from a MeshLibrary scene export, place a `NavigationMeshInstance` child node below the main MeshInstance for the GridMap item.
 Add a valid NavigationMesh resource to the NavigationMeshInstance and some source geometry nodes below and bake the NavigationMesh.